The Thorn in Our Side

 Management of this invasive weed requires the investment of significant resources in time, equipment, labor, and herbicides.
 In the case of agricultural land, infestation by blackberry can reduce the available land area for farming and significantly increase farming costs.
 Addressing any invasive weed increases farm costs that are then passed on to consumers in higher food prices.

-Habitat for wildlife is also disrupted when blackberries form dense thickets which crowd out many native plants.
+Habitat for wildlife is also disrupted when blackberries form dense thickets that crowd out many native plants.
 Many of these native trees and shrubs provide shade and bank stability along rivers and streams.
 In forest land, older canes can build up a substantial litter layer which may serve as fuel for wildfires.

 How Can I Control Blackberry?